Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 Cons

-- Few new references over the past year
+- Few new references in the past year

-- Some clients wish for more formal communication
+- Some clients would prefer more formal communication

 Our score: 4/5